Find statistics and data

 This publication provides data reported by local authorities on children in elective home education (EHE) in England.

 Mental health and philosophy or preference remained the most reported reasons for EHE The table below provides the primary reason why a pupil was EHE. ...
 EHE by characteristic The proportion of children in EHE varies by characteristics. ...
-Sex - 51% of EHE children were reported as female and 48% of EHE children were reported as male (the rest were unknown).
+Sex 52% of EHE children were reported as female and 48% of EHE children were reported as male (less than 1% were unknown).

 Release type